punyhumangames/ArcInventoryExample/Readme.md

 This dual licensing approach provides a few benefits:
 * Apache 2.0 provides protection from patent trolling, and reduces license boilerplate
-* MIT is compatible with many other open source licensing
+* MIT is compatible with many other open source licenses
 * Both licenses have various ecosystems to support them

 Content provided by the Unreal Engine is licensed under their respective licenses.